rankloud/kartra-coupon/README.md

 3. **Apply the Coupon**: During the checkout process, you’ll see a field where you can enter your **Kartra coupon code**.
 Be sure to enter the code **Markin30**, **20% OFF**, or any other promo code you want to use.
 4. **Enjoy Your Discount**: Once you’ve applied the coupon, your discount will be applied to your first payment, and you can start enjoying Kartra’s features at a lower price!

-5. ## Understanding Kartra Pricing Plans
+ ## Understanding Kartra Pricing Plans

-Before we dive into the **Kartra coupon codes** and **discounts**, it’s important to understand the pricing plans Kartra offers.
-They have different plans to cater to businesses of all sizes, and each plan offers different features.
+Before we dive into the Kartra coupon codes and discounts, it’s important to understand the pricing plans Kartra offers.
+They offer different plans to cater to businesses of all sizes, each with its own unique features.
 Here's an overview of the available options:

 | **Plan Name**      | **Monthly Price** | **Annual Price** | **Features**                              |
 |--------------------|-------------------|------------------|-------------------------------------------|